Mt Ruapehu

 Whakapapa ski field

-New Zealand’s largest ski field is located on Mount Ruapehu’s north-western slopes and features 65 trails including 30 excellent intermediate runs and 24 black and black diamond runs with plenty of interesting natural features including chutes and bowls.
+New Zealand’s largest ski field is located on Mt Ruapehu’s north-western slopes and features 65 trails including 30 excellent intermediate runs and 24 black and black diamond runs with plenty of interesting natural features including chutes and bowls.
 Whakapapa is also home to New Zealand’s premiere dedicated beginner area, Happy Valley.

 Tukino Club Field